Description

 52.0.74.211

-Fig. 6 - The final screen summarizes the steps taken above and should look similar to Figure 7.
-You may need to scroll your summary window to see all of the settings.
+7. The final screen summarizes the steps taken above and should look similar to Figure 7.
 Click the 'Save' button to finish creating the inbound connector.

-Fig. 7 - You will return to the connectors for the domain.
-The inbound connector you just created will be turned off if you followed the directions in this article.
-You can confirm the rule is turned on or off by looking at the status of the connector as shown in Figure 9.
+8. You will return to the connectors for the domain.
+The inbound connector you just created will be turned off if you follow the directions in this article.
+You can confirm whether the rule is turned on or off by looking at the status of the connector, as shown in Figure 8.

 Fig. 8